georgetour/Gulp-SASS-workflow/README.md

 <img src="images/gulp_in_action.jpg">

+Later we can see we have a default task which simply runs with gulp command.

-## Installing BrowserSync and Creating Gulp Task
+## Installing browser-sync and Creating Gulp Task

 BrowserSync is a package that refreshes the page when it detects changes.